 Before signing up, you should always confirm that your trusted primary care doctor, specialists, and preferred hospital are part of the plan’s network.
 Many Medicare Advantage plans also require you to get a referral from your primary care physician before you can see a specialist.
 This is different from a Medigap plan, where you typically don’t need referrals for specialist visits.

-Are You Covered When You Travel?
+Will Your Plan Cover You When You Travel?

 If you love to travel or spend part of the year in another state, this is a critical point.
 Because a Medicare Supplement plan works with Original Medicare, your coverage goes with you anywhere in the U.S. You can see any doctor or go to any hospital that accepts Medicare, giving you peace of mind while you’re away from home.